KevReece/Dungeon/README.md

 Ensure config.yml has correct bucket name

 ## Todo
-- open treasure
-- drop gold item ('G')(consider ahead that enemies can walk on top of these)
 - collect item
 - show goblins on map ('E')
 - add enemies panel (ordered)